 Scientists do not know exactly how the tissue ends up where it doesn’t belong but there are a number of theories which I mention below.
-Regardless of where it is located this endometrial tissue will behave in the same way as the uterus lining by responding to monthly cycling of hormones and bleeds during menstruation.
+Regardless of where it is located, this endometrial tissue will behave in the same way as the uterus lining by responding to monthly cycling of hormones and bleeds during menstruation.

 In the case of Endometriosis, because the shed endometrial tissue and blood in other parts of the body can not leave the body through the vagina as the menstrual blood can, it forms scar tissue and painful adhesions.
 Endometrial growths are most commonly found in the pelvic cavity and can grow on ovaries, pelvic ligaments, tubes, bowel and bladder.

-Endometrial cells being laid down in the wrong places during the embryologic development of the foetus.
-This theory emerged as it could not be explained how endometrial tissue reached the brain though the retrograde flow of menstrual blood?
+Endometrial cells being laid down in the wrong places during the embryologic development of the fetus.
+This theory emerged as it could not be explained how endometrial tissue reached the brain through the retrograde flow of menstrual blood.
 Many women experience retrograde flow into the abdominal cavity via the fallopian tubes, but this is usually picked up by the immune system and cleaned up by macrophages.

 As endometriosis has been associated with the presence of auto-antibodies and the presence of other autoimmune diseases, scientists are now suggesting that endometriosis is an autoimmune disease.

-Although genetic predisposition, environmental factors and altered immune and endocrine function are believed to play a significant role in endometriosis, the true cause still remains unclear.
+Another theory suggests that endometrial growths start from stem cells and are caused by a combination of factors.
+However, while genetic predisposition, environmental factors and altered immune and endocrine function are believed to play a significant role in endometriosis, the true cause still remains unclear.